sjciasullo/studious-potato/ERRORS.md

   - Message: 500 error "internal server error" "expecting keyword_end head: ok"
   - Solution: "head: ok" to "head :ok"
   - Problem: typo

+### Template
+  - Trigger: close page and re-open, try to log in
+  - Location: sessionsController
+  - Message: NoMethodError (undefined method `allow_token_to_be_used_only_once_for' for #<SessionsController:0x007fb66d4b7398>):

+  - Solution: define the method `allow_token_to_be_used_only_once_for'
+  - Problem: forgot to define this method in private of sessionsController, encountered other model function not implemented but used.